 A recent MIT Technology Review post pinpoints five ways to make AI a greater force for good.
-Issues start with the title itself as it assumes AI is already a force for good.
+Issues start with the title itself, as it assumes AI is already a force for good.
 I am not sure there is agreement on such a view across the board.
 Many researchers and practitioners are working hard to contain the “bad” and ugly side of AI.
-In a previous post, I have noted the perils of using “good” as an AI objective.
-After taking stock of the 2020 AI developments, permeated by the pandemic and the killing of George Floyd, the author lists five themes that she labels as “hopes” for 2021.
+In a previous post, I noted the perils of using “good” as an AI objective.
+After taking stock of the 2020 AI developments, permeated by the pandemic and the killing of George Floyd, the author lists five themes that she labels “hopes” for 2021.
 They include

 - Reduce corporate influence on research

 - Foster participatory AI development

 - Codify guard rails into regulation